Last updated 12 July 2022

 - refusing a request to review a case plan if a child has a long-term guardian

-- not to inform the parents of the child’s address
+- not informing the parents of the child’s address

-- to remove the child from the care of a particular carer.
+- removing the child from the care of a particular carer.

-If the child, their parents, a member of the child’s family in case of a contact decision or the carer do not agree with a decision in relation to one of the above things, then they can apply to the Queensland Civil and Administrative Tribunal (QCAT) to have Child Safety’s decision reviewed (s 247 Child Protection Act).
+If the child, their parents, a member of the child’s family in case of a contact decision or the carer do not agree with a decision in relation to one of the above things, then they can apply to the Queensland Civil and Administrative Tribunal (QCAT) to have Child Safety’s decision reviewed (s 247 Child Protection Act ).
 Not every decision Child Safety makes is able to be reviewed (see sch 2 of the Child Protection Act for a list of reviewable decisions).
-Information on what decisions can be reviewed is available from QCAT.